remotestorage/django-remotestorage/README.md

 ones are actually needed.

-For example, to leave only API, OAuth2 and Webfinger enabled (no user registration/management interface, no demo client):
+For example, to leave only API, OAuth2 and Webfinger enabled (no user registration/management interface, client management, demo client):

 	urlpatterns = patterns( '',
 		...